B2B Articles - September 18, 2018

 You can find all of these analytics across the tools mentioned above.
 Keep note of all of these metrics in neat columns so you can reference them later.

 Tip: Make a note of low, medium, and high priorities based on the analytics.
-Color-coding can be helpful!
-Ask yourself: What are the very best and most relevant terms to my business, that have enough volume to drive visitors to my website, but aren’t so difficult that I can’t even make a dent?
-Those are high priority!
+Color coding can be helpful!
+Ask yourself: What are the very best and most relevant terms to my business that have enough volume to drive visitors to my website but aren’t so difficult that I can’t even make a dent?
+Those are high priorities!

 Topic clusters (also called content clusters) are groupings of content around a similar topic.
 By writing content in clusters and hyperlinking them all together, you tell Google that you have wide and deep authority on a subject.
 This helps you rank in search.

 Of your “high” priority keywords that you labeled, choose 1-2 that will serve as the centerpieces of your new topic clusters.
 Write these down.

 Next, think of potential “long-tail” variations on these keywords.
 Long-tail keywords usually have less volume but are more specific.
 For example, “information technology” at the center might yield “IT service management,” “information technology definition,” and “IT manage best practices.”
 Write these down as well.